McGrapefruit/pink-quanta/content/Drafts/David LaPoint - Primer Fields.md

 According to LaPoint, magnetic fields and toroidal structures, which he refers to as "Primer Fields," are the building blocks of matter and influence the formation and behavior of celestial bodies, including galaxies, stars, and planets.

-In this theory, [[virtual particles]] — particles that temporarily appear and disappear in quantum fields[^1] — are crucial.
+In this theory, [[Virtual particles]] — particles that temporarily appear and disappear in quantum fields[^1] — are crucial.

 ![[David LaPoint - Primer Fields-20240707003518861.png|400]]
 © copyright David LaPoint.[^2]